Akash1000x/X-Clone/README.md

     ```bash
       yarn
      ```
-3. Add a PostgreSQL database URL to the Backend's .env file.
+3. Add PostgreSQL database URL and JWT secret to the Backend's .env file.

 5. Generate Prisma Client by running the following commands on the Backend::
     ```bash